Liwaz/Liwaz/README.md

 - 👋 Hi, I’m @Liwaz
-- 👀 I’m interested in a decentralized government system
+- 👀 I’m interested in a fiar and equitable society
-- 🌱 I’m currently learning the BASICS!
+- 🌱 I’m currently getting a Certificate in Electrical and Electronics Engineering!
-- 📫 How to reach me @ trongarage@gmail.com
+- 📫 Reach me @ trongarage@gmail.com

 <!---
 Liwaz/Liwaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.